|

 You've already rebooted the computer (more than

 once, if necessary) to see if it solves the problem.
-You have, haven't you?

 You'd be amazed how many people stare at a frozen computer waiting for it to